The Center for Health and Human Services

 Only nonprofit charitable organizations with 501©(3) status, chamber of commerce exempt from IRS Code 501©(6), nonprofit civic organizations, and government organizations are eligible to receive funds.
 Organizations are permitted only one grant per fiscal year.
 Awardees are eligible to re-apply for funding after successful completion of their grant term.
 Government organizations are eligible for multiple re-appropriations within a single fiscal year.

-The funding period for all requests will begin within 1 month of receiving a vote from the Commission, and will end by June 30th to align with the county’s fiscal year.
+The funding period for all requests will begin July 1st and will end by June 30th to align with the county’s fiscal year.

 Proposed activities in the funding request must be permitted from the Tennessee Opioid Abatement Council’s Approved Remediation List of activities.

-The Rutherford Opioid Board will vote monthly on all grant applications received during the previous month to decide awarding.
+The Rutherford Opioid Board will vote at the May & June meetings to make funding determinations according to the application cycle.
 Following the ROB’s decision to award funding, grant awards will need to be approved by the Rutherford County Commission’s Budget Committee and the full County Commission.
 These other local approvals will delay the timing of directly receiving grant funds from the County by up to four weeks following the ROB vote.

 Grantees are required to submit evaluation metric updates quarterly based upon the specific data points cited in their grant proposal.
 This data will be submitted to the MTSU Office of Prevention Science and Recovery (OPSR) quarterly.
 The OPSR team will work individually with each organization to track success of their grant program to report back to the Rutherford Opioid Board.
 Organizations are also responsible for tracking spending of grant funding throughout their grant term to provide documentation to Rutherford County at the conclusion of their grant term of all grant funds being entirely allocated.